|Bryce Canyon and Red Canyon - Part 2 of 11 of

 Three views from Fairyland Point in Bryce Canyon National Park.

-A picture of me (Sing Lin) at Rainbow Point at the elevation of 9,115 Feet near the southern end of Bryce
+A picture of me (Sing Lin) at Rainbow Point (彩虹點) at the elevation of 9,115 Feet near the southern end of

-Canyon National Park in our April 2003 trip.
+the scenic drive in Bryce Canyon National Park in our April 2003 trip.
+This is the highest portion of the park.

 How I use information age technologies to enhance my enjoyment greatly of sightseeing large driving tour